AviatrixSystems/Docs/HowTos/config_paloaltoGCP.rst

 GCP VM-Series Health Check
 -------------------------------------------

-First, configure DNAT rule for Health Check is a mandatory required in GCP.
+Configuring the DNAT rule for Health Check is a mandatory requirement in GCP.
 Go to Polices > NAT > Add NAT.
-See example below for NAT configurations.
+See the example below for NAT configurations.

 |health_check_dnat|